 Sometimes to deal with bigger problems like tail fracture they need help from additional cells.
-They can be either derived from young and healthy donor dogs or took from your dog and injected to injured places.
+They can be either derived from young and healthy donor dogs or taken from your dog and injected into injured places.

 How Can You Differentiate Between Dislocation and Fracture?

-Dislocation is basically separation of two vertebrae from each other whereas fracture means breakage of vertebra (bone).
+Dislocation is basically the separation of two vertebrae from each other whereas fracture means the breakage of the vertebra (bone).
 Both conditions are not good for your dogs.
-They may experience pain depending upon the extent of damage.
+They may experience pain depending upon the extent of the damage.

 What is Limber Tail Syndrome?